pencyl/es6-book/es6/tc39-process.md

 ### Stage 4 "Finished"
 It's in the field and there's at least 2 implementations, it will get included in the next ECMAScript revision.

-> Current TC39 proposals can be viewed on [GitHub](https://github.com/tc39/proposals)
+Current TC39 proposals can be viewed on [GitHub](https://github.com/tc39/proposals)

+For example, the proposal for the [String.prototype.padStart & String.prototype.padEnd](https://github.com/tc39/proposal-string-pad-start-end) implementation.